 Council Budgets and Spending

-The Council's Director of Finance, has overall responsibility for the administration of the authority’s financial affairs within the regulatory framework.
+The Council's Director of Resources has overall responsibility for the administration of the authority’s financial affairs within the regulatory framework.

 In September 2012, Wirral Council implemented a non-essential spending freeze.
 This website contains more details and guidance about this decision.